CDF II $W$-mass anomaly faces first-order electroweak phase transition: Conclusions

 In this Letter, we have explored an interplay between the recently observed anomaly detected in the $W$-mass measurement by the CDF-II Collaboration and the dynamics of the strong first-order Electro-Weak (EW) phase transitions.
 For this purpose, we have considered an insightful example of a model for new physics containing a scalar $\mathrm{SU}(2)_{\rm L}$ triplet with only three adjustable free parameters on top of those of the Standard Model (SM): a triplet mass term and its trilinear self-coupling as well as a trilinear coupling to the Higgs boson.
 We have found that even in this simplified framework one can naturally explain the observed new physics correction to the $W$ mass while sourcing a strong first-order EW phase transition that potentially generates observable primordial gravitational wave (GW) signatures in cosmology.

-The considered minimal extension of the SM shares common features with a large class of more elaborate Beyond SM scenarios that realise first-order phase transitions in the EW sector and, simultaneously, enables to describe the CDF-II $W$ mass anomaly.
+The considered minimal $\mathrm{SU}(2)_{\rm L}$ triplet extension of the SM is an important example of more extended Beyond SM scenarios that predict a sizeable dimension-6 $(HH^\dagger)^3$ operator in the Higgs sector above the EW scale leading to first-order phase transitions in the EW sector.
+Such a heavy triplet emerges, for instance, in the context of $\mathrm{SU}(5)$ Grand-unified field theory \cite{FileviezPerez:2008bj,Strumia:2022qkt,FileviezPerez:2022lxp,Senjanovic:2022zwy}, as a scalar adjoint representation of dimension $24$.
 Our analysis shows that the existence of potentially observable GW signatures implies the triplet mass scale to be TeV-ish, which in turn is close to the value preferred by the $W$ mass anomaly.
-With this example, our analysis explicitly demonstrates that such a class of models can be probed by future GWs interferometers such as LISA, DECIGO, TianQin and TAIJI, around the mHZ frequency scale, as well as from measurements of the trilinear Higgs coupling in future linear or circular colliders.
+With this example, our analysis explicitly demonstrates that a class of models featuring a $\mathrm{SU}(2)_{\rm L}$ triplet scalar state can be probed by future GWs interferometers such as LISA, DECIGO, TianQin and TAIJI, around the mHZ frequency scale, as well as from measurements of the trilinear Higgs coupling in future linear or circular colliders.

 \\

 A.A.~work is supported by the Talent Scientific Research Program of College of Physics, Sichuan University, Grant No.1082204112427 \& the Fostering Program in Disciplines Possessing Novel Features for Natural Science of Sichuan University, Grant No. 2020SCUNL209 \& 1000 Talent program of Sichuan province 2021.
 A.M.~wishes to acknowledge support by the Shanghai Municipality, through the grant No.~KBH1512299, by Fudan University, through the grant No.~JJH1512105, the Natural Science Foundation of China, through the grant No.~11875113, and by the Department of Physics at Fudan University, through the grant No.~IDH1512092/001.
 A.P.M~is supported by national funds (OE), through FCT, I.P., in the scope of the framework contract foreseen in the numbers 4, 5 and 6 of the article 23, of the Decree-Law 57/2016, of August 29, changed by Law 57/2017 of July 19 and by the projects PTDC/FIS-PAR/31000/2017, CERN/FIS-PAR/0014/2019, CERN/FIS-PAR/0027/2019, UIDB/04106/2020 and UIDP/04106/2020.
 R.P.~is supported in part by the Swedish Research Council grant, contract number 2016-05996, as well as by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 668679).
 The authors would like to thank João Viana for his valuable contribution in the improvement of the routines used to determine the GW spectra, in particular, for building a function to smooth the bounce action in \texttt{CosmoTransitions} and that was first presented in \cite{Freitas:2021yng}.
 The authors are also thankful to Felipe F.~Freitas for having adapted the \texttt{PTPlot} tool \cite{Caprini:2019egz} with the inclusion of a colour scale feature in SNR plots.